| |

 Dessert

 For dessert, my husband made two big pans of apple crisp -see our recipe here, and we served it with vanilla ice cream.
 Yum!
-Perfect way to finish a fall meal.
+It was the perfect way to finish a fall meal since apples are so perfect this time of year.

 With a fun fall soup party like this, life really is a party!